sud0su/dialog_loader/README.md

 # dialog_loader

-This package will make it easier to create a loader.
+An easy way to create a loader, you can easily combine the loader with popular state management.

 ## New Features 💥